 Anger is often a sign of this grieving.
 Depression and anger both surface in the initial stages after a disclosure when both parties are exhausted emotionally, and sometimes physically, as a result of lack of sleep, arguments, worry and anxiety.

 But as I mentioned before, the majority of marriages don’t end up in divorce after an extramarital affair.
 The “easiest” type of affair to overcome is when the male partner gives in to a highly available opportunity but is scarcely involved emotionally.
 The most difficult type of extramarital affair to overcome is a true “love affair,” with high male partner emotional involvement and female partners comparing or competing with one another.

 “You need the lifeline of an outside support network to get through the pain,” Shirley Glass says in her highly recommended book Not Just Friends, but Glass also cautions to leave family members (especially children!) out of it.
 Reading doesn’t cure problems, but a notable book about affairs can help both parties to (a) reduce shame and stigma and to (b) instill hope that this issue of affairs has been studied and there are well-researched approaches in its treatment.

 Getting professional support during this trying time is important.
 When seeking professional help, ask any therapist you are considering if he or she has had specific training in treating cases of extramarital affairs.
 When a couple decides to stay together, treatment will involve making meaning of the affair, building a strong trust bond and creating a stronger, more resilient intimate relationship.

-Marti Witherow, LPC/LMFT/CST, and Russ Schulte, LPC/CCSAS, both have specialized training and many years of clinical experiences in treating couples and individuals who have experienced extramarital affairs.
+Russ Schulte, LPC/CCSAS has specialized training and many years of clinical experiences in treating couples and individuals who have experienced extramarital affairs.

 This is part 2 of a 3 part series on infidelity.
 Read the first part here.
 The third installment will focus on fostering forgiveness.